elevien/math23/index.md

  **Prerequisites**:

  **Course objectives**: You will learn the basic methods for solving ordinary differential equations (variation of parameters, integrating factors) and qualitative analysis of solutions (linear stability analysis and phase plane analysis).
-You will also learn how to build ODE models of physical, biological and social systems.
+You will also learn how to build ODE models of physical, biological, chemical and social systems.